metamath/lamp-guide/docs/11/index.md

 We first need to decide on the proof context, that is, the database(s) of axioms and proven theorems we'll use.
-In this case we'll again use the most common metamath database, `set.mm`.
+In this case we'll again use the most common Metamath database, `set.mm`.
 We will again be proving something already in the database, so we need to make sure our context does not include its proof (of `reccot`) or metamath-lamp will just reuse it.